 Name/Anonymous:

 Date:

 If you would like to provide feedback, we'd love to hear it.
-Please take your time and turn it in to the main office.
+Please take your time and turn it in the main office.
 We understand that giving negative feedback is challenging and we commit to address your issue when it is brought to our attention.
-We invite your information and need it in order to improve.
+We invite your information and need it order to improve.
 Both children and adults are encouraged to use this form.
-Please use as much factual detail as possible (e.g. specific statements; what, if any, physical contact was involved; any verbal statements; what did you do to avoid the situation, etc.)
+Please use as mucfactual detail as possible (e.g. specific statements; what, if any, physical contact was involved; verbal statements; what did you do to avoid the situation, etc.) in :h

 Date of Alleged Incident(s):

 Name of Person(s) this complaint is about (if known and applicable):

 List any witnesses that were present:

 Where did the incident(s) occur?

 Summary of my issue/observation (Attach additional pages, if needed):

+-

-I would like to (check all that apply):
+Toward like to (shook all that analy).

-To talk to a particular staff member (name:)
+I would like to (check all that apply): To talk to a particular staff member (name:

 To meet with the Executive Director

 To call a conference for my family with another family at IA.

-Receipt of this form to be acknowledged To thank the parties involved who are
+Receipt of this form to be acknowledged

+To thank the parties involved who are

 To express my appreciation for

+•

 Other: